Azure/Verified-Telemetry-Device-Sample/STMicroelectronics/STM32L4_L4+/readme.md

     ![Setting enableVerifiedTelemetry true ](media/azure-iot-explorer-enableVT.png)

-* Issue command `resetFingerprintTemplate` in the vTsoilMoistureExternal component for setting up Verified Telemetry for the telemetry named 'soilMoistureExternal'
+* Issue command `setResetFingerprintTemplate` in the vTsoilMoistureExternal component for setting up Verified Telemetry for the telemetry named 'soilMoistureExternal'

     ![Issue command to setup VT for telemetry soilMoistureExternal](media/azure-iot-explorer-resetSM.png)

-* Issue command `resetFingerprintTemplate` in the vTaccelerometerXExternal component for setting up Verified Telemetry for the telemetry named 'accelerometerXExternal'
+* Issue command `setResetFingerprintTemplate` in the vTaccelerometerXExternal component for setting up Verified Telemetry for the telemetry named 'accelerometerXExternal'

     ![Issue command to setup VT for telemetry accelerometerXExternal](media/azure-iot-explorer-resetAcc.png)